aerospike-community/aerospike-zabbix/Readme.md

   * Get around this by setting SELinux to disabled or permissive in `/etc/selinux.config`

 ### Requirements
 1. Aerospike python client is required for the script to work.
-See [this page](http://www.aerospike.com/docs/client/python/install/)
+See [this page](http://www.aerospike.com/docs/client/python/install/) for more details

+>  pip install aerospike

+### Installing Zabbix

+Many popular distributions have Zabbix packages provided.
+You can follow along with their [official install documentation](https://www.zabbix.com/documentation/2.4/manual/installation/install_from_packages) or use a third party guide like the one [written by Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-zabbix-on-ubuntu-configure-it-to-monitor-multiple-vps-servers).

 ### Getting Started